thejayhaykid/astro-blog/src/content/blog/engineering/python-kata.md

 ## Gaining Momentum

-I'm not going to go through every single commit, you can look at the [commit history](https://github.com/thejayhaykid/babysitter-kata/commits/master) if you would like to do that.
-But that pattern needs to repeat as you create a test for every requirement and then update the code so that test passes.
-The advantage of TDD, is that you should not have to worry about if a change you made caused you to no longer pass a solved requirement.
+I'm not going to go through every single commit, you can look at the [commit history](https://github.com/thejayhaykid/babysitter-kata/commits/master) if you would like to do that. ollow that pattern as you create a test for every requirement and then update the code so that test passes.
+With TDD, you should not have to worry about a change you made causing you to no longer pass a handled requirement.
 If that's the case then previous tests will start failing.

-This gives you built-in regression testing, which is an amazing thing to have as you continue to develop.
+This gives you built-in regression testing.
 In my experience it is common to not have enough automated testing compared to the other way around.
 A robust, automated test suite is a luxury that I never take for granted.

-The important thing to follow as you are working this out is to revisit the requirements and make sure that every one is covered by at least one test.
+Make a checklist of the requirements and make sure that every one is covered by at least one test.

-Finding edge cases requires critical thought on the problem at hand and figuring out what can throw that out of the happy path.
-Reading the requirements above, the prompt already points out some edge cases for this particular problem that will need testing to ensure they are covered.
+Find edge cases, think on the problem at hand and figuring out what can throw that out of the happy path.
+In the requirements above, they already point out a few edge cases.

 For example, this requirement

 > should be prevented from mistakes when entering times (e.g. end time before start time, or outside of allowable work hours)

-Points out that you need to make sure there is a test trying to make the end time before the start time and makes sure it gets an expected error state rather than allowing the user to continue.
+So make a test that ensures that passes.

 ---

 ## Review and Submit

-So you have created your complete and robust test suite, and they all pass because you crafted the class that, in this case, perfectly calculates what a babysitter should charge parents after sitting for them.
+You have now created your complete and robust test suite.
+All tests pass.
+Your class calculates what a babysitter should charge parents after sitting for them.
 Now what?

-You will want to start your review by going through the requirements one by one and lining each one up to a specific test.
-Again, returning to the requirement from the previous section, I have the following test:
+It's time to review.
+Go through the requirements one by one and line up each one up to a specific test.
+Return to the requirement from the previous section, I have the following test:

 ```python
 def test_end_time_earlier_than_start_time():